rajatkantinandi/JS-Concepts-By-Examples/README.md

 # JS Concepts By Examples

-## Trying out diffrent JS concepts by examples while reading the book JS The Good Parts by Douglas Crockford
+## Trying out different JS concepts by examples while reading the book JS The Good Parts by Douglas Crockford
-## But with modern ES6+ syntax
+## But with modern ES6+ syntax and additional examples

 ### Contents